DFHack/stonesense/README.txt

-Welcome to Stonesense!
+Welcome to Stonesense 1.0

-Thank you for testing out our little visualizer, as always, we appreciate any feedback.
+Thank you for trying out our little visualizer, as always, we appreciate any feedback.
-Please remember this is just an alpha, so there are (still) tons of features to be added, and I'm sure, quite a few bugs too.

 Make sure you have DF running, with your game loaded.

 If all you see is a blank screen, DON'T PANIC.
 This just means you're viewing a hidden area.
-Use the coordiantes in the upper left to move up or down till you hit the surface.
+Use the coordinates in the upper left to move up or down till you hit the surface.

 --== Configuration ==--